JozefStodulski/Markright/README.md

 HTML word processo

 ### Rich
-- All the capabillity of the web platformr with hierarchy-management and automatic styling
+- All the capabillity of the web platform with easy control of semantic hierarchy and automatic styling
 ### Portable
 - Read and write with any Browser, OS, or hardware
 ### Legible